Our Charity Partnership: RVC - Animal Care Trust

 People who follow us closely on social media, will have caught glimpses of my beautiful Labrador Charlie who I have had since she was 7 weeks old.
 She was the sweetest, cutest and most beautiful puppy monster!
 She destroyed shoes, tv remote controls, mobile phones and doorframes with her exuberant puppy energy.
 Yet she brought joy to everyone she passed on the street or in the parks.

 Charlie the naughty puppy grew up to be the kindest, friendliest and mostly well-behaved dog.
-She’s the favourite everywhere she goes, thanks in part to her wagging tail and love of life.
+She was the favourite everywhere she went, thanks in part to her wagging tail and love of life.

-We were devastated a couple years ago when we learned that Charlie had developed a brain tumour.
+I was devastated a couple years ago when I learned that Charlie had developed a brain tumour.
 We were referred to the Queen Mother Hospital at the Royal Veterinary College and their world-class neurology clinic for her treatment.
-I was so impressed by the level of care she received from everyone we encountered from the receptionists to the nurses and surgeons who performed her life-saving brain surgery.
+I was so impressed by the level of care she received from everyone we encountered from the receptionists to the nurses and amazing surgeons who performed her life-saving brain surgery.

-Charlie has enjoyed two years of runs around the park, swims in ponds and general happiness.
-Unfortunately, Charlie has very recently encountered additional health problems, but she has faced all her troubles with a waggy tail and I hope she will continue to do so.
-We are so grateful for the extra time that the RVC helped us to have with Charlie and I am so proud to support them in their aid of our beloved pets.
+Charlie was given another two amazing years of runs around the park, swims in ponds and happiness that only a labrador can enjoy.
+Unfortunately, Charlie later developed bone cancer and is no longer with me now, but I am so grateful for the extra time that the RVC helped us to have with Charlie and I am so proud to support them in their aid of our beloved pets.